beeware/beeware-tutorial/docs/en/tutorial/tutorial-4.md

 However, if you run `briefcase run`, the dialog box won't appear.

 Why is this?
-Well, `briefcase dev` operates by running your code in place -it tries to produce as realistic runtime environment for your code as possible, but it doesn't provide or use any of the platform infrastructure for wrapping your code as an application.
+Well, `briefcase dev` operates by running your code in place - it tries to produce as realistic runtime environment for your code as possible, but it doesn't provide or use any of the platform infrastructure for wrapping your code as an application.
 Part of the process of packaging your app involves copying your code *into* the